-I have attempted to create a modern garden using inspirations from many different sources both in this country and around the globe.
-Wherever we have placed sculpture I have kept the planting palette simple but dramatic so that the work remains the star of the show.
+Working closely with Simon, Monique has created a modern garden using inspirations from many different sources both in this country and around the globe.
+Wherever sculptures have been placed, the planting palette has been kept simple but dramatic so that the work remains the star of the show.
 Generous planting in every aspect means different areas of the garden are given specific shape and definition and of course there must be evergreens for winter interest.
-Experience has also taught me the importance of trusting to certain tried and tested species to deal with the more difficult soil conditions that we have here – there is no advantage in planting luscious and exotic lovelies that promptly die because they are too wet, wind-blown or frozen in winter.